AniSkywalker/Skywalkers/README.md

 Here’s a trading tip for those who move with patience and purpose:

-Divide your capital based on the number of peak signals identified in the weekly analysis for each stock.
+> Divide your capital based on the number of peak signals identified in the weekly analysis for each stock.

-This way, you’re not swinging at every lightsaber flash — you’re allocating wisely, one high-probability move at a time.
+> This way, you’re not swinging at every lightsaber flash — you’re allocating wisely, one high-probability move at a time.
 Less drama, more discipline.
 A true Jedi does not overtrade.

-Remember, A true Jedi doesn’t YOLO.
+> Remember, A true Jedi doesn’t YOLO.

 ## ⚠️ Disclaimer: This Is Not Financial Advice
 Skywalkers is a project for experimental purposes only.
-The suggestions provided here are not financial advice, investment recommendations, or instructions from the Jedi Council.
+> The suggestions provided here are not financial advice, investment recommendations, or instructions from the Jedi Council.
-Always do your own research, consult with a licensed financial advisor, and remember: even the best trader in the galaxy can’t predict the future with 100% certainty.
+> Always do your own research, consult with a licensed financial advisor, and remember: even the best trader in the galaxy can’t predict the future with 100% certainty.

+No affiliation with Lucasfilm or Star Wars.
+> This project is an independent, fan-inspired effort.
+We are not affiliated with, endorsed by, or connected to Lucasfilm Ltd., Disney, or any official Star Wars entity.
+All trademarks, references, and characters are the property of their respective owners.
+We just love the galaxy far, far away.

 Use the Force — wisely.